Mrs Kate Cashman

 Oral presentations at the following:

-Coming up – oral presentation at the Australian and New Zealand Forensic Science Society (ANZFSS) Conference September 2012 Hobart
+- Secretary of the Australia and New Zealand Forensic Science Society (ANZFSS) Tas Chapter (2012-2014)

 Lawyers and the legal profession have a responsibility of ensuring that miscarriages of justice do not occur, and that the human rights of every person are respected.
 Having an understanding and working knowledge of DNA evidence in criminal trials is important in ensuring lawyers uphold this public responsibility.
 To avoid miscarriages of justice and wrongful convictions, lawyers and the courts must have an understanding of the issues involved in forensic science, so that cases where inadequate or substandard forensic evidence is presented do not progress to conviction.